 Skip to main content Skip to search Skip to main navigation

-Firstly, it's important to know that the water used by dentists is generally cleaner than the water from our taps.
-The water in dental chairs is regularly cleaned and treated to prevent bacterial growth.
+First of all, you should know that the water used by dentists is usually cleaner than the tap water at home.
+The water used in dental chairs is regularly treated and purified to prevent the growth of bacteria.

-Alternatively, you can bring a syringe with sterile water to rinse your mouth.
+Alternatively, you could bring your own syringe with sterile water and use it to rinse your mouth.
 In general, using water at the dentist is safe.
-Even if there is a minimal risk, it is usually insignificant.
+Even if there is a minimal risk, it is usually negligible.

-Many people who regularly visit the dentist for cleanings or treatments wonder about this.
-The answer is yes, it's possible to get infected from the dentist's water, but the risk is very low.
+This question is common among people who regularly visit the dentist for cleanings or treatments.
+The answer is yes, you can get infected from dental water—but the risk is very low.

-Dentists often use water to clean their patients' teeth, which can contain bacteria capable of causing diseases.
-Bacteria can also be present on dental chairs.
-Therefore, it's important to visit your dentist regularly to ensure they use the proper cleaning agents and instruments.
+Dentists frequently use water to rinse and clean patients’ teeth.
+This water can contain bacteria capable of causing illness.
+Bacteria may also be present on the dental chair.
+That’s why it’s important to visit a dentist who uses proper cleaning agents and sterilized instruments.

-What Should You Consider When Choosing a Dentist?
+What Should You Look for in a Dentist?

-It's crucial to pay attention to the quality of water used by the dentist.
-Many bacteria can develop in poor-quality water and harm your teeth or mouth.
-Ensure that the water you come into contact with at the dentist is clean.
+It is important to pay attention to the quality of the water used at your dentist’s office.
+Many bacteria can thrive in poor-quality water and may harm your teeth or mouth.
+Make sure the water you're exposed to at the dentist is clean.

-Bacteria at the Dentist: Bacteria are ubiquitous – including at the dentist.
-Dental practices regularly implement hygiene measures to minimize germ counts.
-However, bacteria can still multiply and lead to infections if hygiene is not optimal.
+Bacteria at the dentist: Bacteria are everywhere—including at the dentist’s.
+Naturally, dental practices perform regular hygiene measures to keep germs to a minimum.
+However, if hygiene is not optimal, bacteria can still multiply and lead to infections.

-When receiving a water treatment at the dentist, bacteria can enter the water and your mouth, potentially leading to infections, especially if you have pre-existing conditions that weaken the immune system.
-Therefore, it's important to inform your dentist about any such conditions.
-If you have an increased risk of infection, the dentist can take appropriate measures to minimize this risk.
+When receiving water-based treatments at the dentist, bacteria may enter the water and reach your mouth.
+This can lead to infections, particularly if you have a pre-existing condition that weakens your immune system.
+It’s therefore essential to inform your dentist of any health conditions.
+If you're at increased risk of infection, your dentist can take extra precautions to minimize that risk.

-Dental Chair Water: Sitting in the dentist's chair, when asked to open your mouth wide, you might notice water coming from the hose.
-Many people worry that this water might be unhygienic and contain germs or bacteria.
+Dental chair water: When you're in the dentist’s chair and are asked to open your mouth, water often comes out of the hose.
+Many people worry that this water may be unhygienic or contain bacteria.
 But is this really the case?

-Firstly, the water from the hose doesn't come into contact with the patient's teeth or mouth.
-It's used to operate the suction device that removes water from the patient's mouth.
-Therefore, the water from the hose is not the same as the water in the patient's mouth.
+First, it’s important to understand that the water coming from the hose doesn’t directly contact your teeth or mouth.
+It’s mainly used to operate the rinsing system, which then removes the water from your mouth.
+So the hose water is not the same water that remains in your mouth during treatment.

-Furthermore, before exiting the hose, the water is disinfected with a filter and a UV lamp, ensuring no germs or bacteria are present.
-You can rest assured that the water from the hose is completely hygienic.
+Moreover, before the water ever exits the hose, it’s disinfected with a filter and a UV lamp.
+This process eliminates any potential germs or bacteria.
+You can rest assured that the water coming from the hose is fully hygienic.

 Tip